 What Is a Special Needs Trust?

 When an asset is placed into a trust, the trust becomes its owner.
 The purpose of a special needs trust, therefore, is to transfer ownership of an asset from a person with special needs to the trust.
-In that way, the beneficiary now owns less assets and may be able to qualify for public benefits.
+In that way, the beneficiary now owns fewer assets and may be able to qualify for public benefits.

 Another type of special needs trust is a third-party trust.
 In this trust, a third party, such as a family member, deposits assets for the beneficiary to use.